the bug and the jug

 Materials:

-The children will read a funny story about bugs that tug a jug as they add sounds to the –ug ending to make words such as bug, tug, jug, and hug.
+Tell the children that they will read a funny story about bugs that tug a jug as they practice blending beginning sounds with the –ug ending to make words such as bug, tug, jug, and hug.

 Click here to view a video demonstration similar to this lesson.